Tuesday, March 3, 2015

 If You Care About Fort Bragg

-I am a small-business owner and the mother of two little girls, and I still want to be like my dad when I “grow up.”
+I am a small-business owner and the mother of two little kids, and I still want to be like my dad when I “grow up.”
 As many Fort Bragg locals know, my dad is my mentor in business.
 He has run his own business successfully for 36 years, and I aspire to do the same.
 At the same time, he somehow managed to balance his marriage and to raise his four kids—never missing a swim meet or a basketball game—and I aspire to do the same.
 My father raised us all in Fort Bragg, where he was born.
 I came home to raise my own kids in Fort Bragg too.
 I now manage my own business in downtown Fort Bragg—just like my dad.
 Fort Bragg is the perfect home for my business and family.

 But my father also does something I could never do: my dad is the mayor of Fort Bragg.
 He has been elected to our city council four times, and been elected mayor four times.
 For 15 years he has worked hard to help the people of our community.
 When cities all around the country were going bankrupt in the last economic downturn, my dad’s vision and leadership kept Fort Bragg not only afloat, but also growing.
 He has helped with many projects we use and enjoy every day: the trestle, the new coastal trail, the beautification of downtown, the C.V.
 Starr Center.
 He played a large part in keeping the community college on the coast, and he always considers the needs of the less fortunate members of our community.